Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Datasets

+In summary, the X-ray classification tasks in this paper must be seen as demonstrations of the ISNet's potential of reducing shortcut learning caused by background bias, not as indications of clinical performance.
+Without clinical tests to ensure adequate real-world results, we cannot claim diagnosis performance or point our methodology as a substitute for RT-PCR in COVID-19 detection.

-\subsubsection{Facial Attribute Estimation}
+\subsection{Facial Attribute Estimation}

+The CelebA database\cite{celebA} is composed of natural images, in three channels, displaying people in a wide variety of poses, and containing background clutter.
+Using these in the wild images, the ISNet will classify facial features, while focusing only on the face region, which can assume many shapes, sizes, and locations in the figures.
+Thus, identifying this region is challenging.
+Facial attribute estimation is a multi-label classification problem, and it is fundamentally different from COVID-19 or TB detection in chest X-rays.
+We make the problem even more challenging by adding synthetic background bias and not employing a machine learning pipeline that localizes, aligns, and crops around the face before performing classification (a common approach to increase accuracy\cite{celebA}).

-For the task of facial attribute estimation we employed images from the Large-scale CelebFaces Attributes Dataset, or CelebA\cite{celebA}.
+For the task of facial attribute estimation, we employed images from the Large-scale CelebFaces Attributes Dataset, or CelebA\cite{celebA}.
 The database has 10000 identities, each one presenting 20 images.
 Binary labels were created by a professional labeling company, according to 40 facial attributes\cite{celebA}.
-As the database comprises in the wild images, the displayed faces show a wide variety of positions and sizes, and background clutter is present.

 The CelebAMask-HQ dataset\cite{CelebAMaskHQ} presents a subset of 30000 high-quality images from CelebA, cropped and aligned.
-Furthermore, these images have manually-created segmentation masks, which indicate the face regions\cite{CelebAMaskHQ}.
-For this study, we selected the CelebA images that originated CelebAMask-HQ.
+Furthermore, these images have manually created segmentation masks, which indicate the face regions\cite{CelebAMaskHQ}.
+For this study, we selected the CelebA images that produced CelebAMask-HQ.
 Afterwards, we created their segmentation masks by applying translation, rotation and resizing to the CelebAMask-HQ masks; with this operation we reverted the CelebAMask-HQ crop and align procedure (described in\cite{CelebAHQ}, appendix C).
 We employ the dataset split suggested by the CelebAMask-HQ dataset authors\cite{CelebAMaskHQ}, which assigns 24183 samples for training, 2993 for hold-out validation and 2824 for testing.
-The proposed splits are subsets of the official CelebA training, validation and test datasets.
+The proposed splits are subsets of the official CelebA training, validation and test datasets, which were randomly defined.